davidwilliford99/davidwilliford99/README.md

 <a href="mailto:d9899w@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail"></a>

 ### More About Me
-I am a passionate software dev and a Computer Science graduate from East Carolina University.
-I was always fascinated by the internet and online gaming as a kid, which led to me pursuing a career in computing.
+I am a passionate software dev and a Computer Science graduate.
+I was always fascinated by the internet and technology as a kid, leading to me studying CS in college and working in software.
 I am always learning new things and sharpening my existing skills.
-I deeply enjoy cloud computing, systems design and computer networking topics.
+I enjoy topics involving development, cloud computing, mathematics, systems design, computer architecture and computer networking.
 Always open to discuss things.
 Never be afraid to reach out :)

 ### My Primary Tools